astronomer/astronomer-cosmos/docs/dbt/execution-modes.rst

 Local
 -----

-This is the default execution mode.
+By default, Cosmos uses the ``local`` execution mode.

-The ``local`` execution mode is the fastest way to run Cosmos operators, since there is not overhead of installing ``dbt`` or building docker containers.
-However, it may not be an option to users using managed Airflow services such as Google Cloud Composer, since Airflow and ``dbt`` dependencies can conflict - and the user may not be able to install ``dbt`` in a custom path.
+The ``local`` execution mode is the fastest way to run Cosmos operators since they don't install ``dbt`` nor build docker containers.
+However, it may not be an option for users using managed Airflow services such as
+Google Cloud Composer, since Airflow and ``dbt`` dependencies can conflict, the user may not be able to install ``dbt`` in a custom path.

-The ``local`` execution mode assumes there is a ``dbt`` binary reachable from within the Airflow worker node.
+The ``local`` execution mode assumes a ``dbt`` binary is reachable within the Airflow worker node.

 If ``dbt`` was not installed as part of the `Cosmos package <install-options.html#local>`__, users can define a custom path to ``dbt`` by declaring the argument ``dbt_executable_path``.